 I grew up in a family where we all learnt sign language to communicate with Max.
 Even my Grandad learnt a few signs!
 For me, the idea of my colleagues being unable to talk with their parents or siblings was quite shocking.

 It became quite apparent that my colleagues’ parents did not learn sign language.
 This made it difficult to form the strong relationships often built through communication.

 When a baby is born, a Newborn Hearing Screening test is carried out.
 This test identifies whether a baby has some level of hearing loss.
-It happens before the family is discharged from hospital.
+It happens before the family is discharged from the hospital.

 The scheme was introduced by the NHS in 1999.
 With the aim of “giving these babies a better chance of developing language, speech, and communication skills” to “make the most of relationships with their family or carers from an early age.”

-There has however been an unforeseen consequence.
+There has, however, been an unforeseen consequence.
 Once a child is diagnosed as deaf, they receive support from medical staff.
 The medical viewpoint is to attempt to ‘fix the problem’ using hearing aids or Cochlear Implants.
 Parents are not given clear advice about the bigger picture whilst these options are being shared.

-Parents at this point are seeking as much information as possible.
+Parents, at this point, are seeking as much information as possible.
 They are trying to understand what needs their baby will have moving forward.
 Enabling them to make informed decisions that will benefit both them and their child throughout their life.